Bayview Post-Graduate Year One Pharmacy Residency Program

 Established in 2002, the program has consistently played an integral role in the promotion of clinical pharmacy services and research, expansion of clinical programs, and interdisciplinary collaboration within the Johns Hopkins Health System (JHHS) and the Johns Hopkins Bayview community.
 The program has developed strong professional relationships with partner Johns Hopkins Medicine residency programs and neighboring residency programs, as well as area colleges of pharmacy, thus fostering professional growth and strengthening post-graduate training.

 PGY1 Pharmacy Residency Program

-Dr. Eza B. Ali is originally from Pakistan and grew up in Houston, Texas.
-She earned her Bachelor of Science and Arts in Neuroscience and Arabic from the University of Texas at Austin, followed by her Master of Business Administration and Doctor of Pharmacy degree from Texas A&M University.
-Her professional interests include infectious diseases, ambulatory care, and academia.
-Upon completion of her PGY-1 pharmacy residency, Dr. Ali plans to pursue specialty residency training.
-Ultimately her goal is to practice as a board-certified clinical specialist at an academic medical center with the opportunity to precept pharmacy residents and students.
-In her free time, she enjoys hiking national parks, defeating her friends at board games, traveling to new countries, learning new languages, playing pickleball, and spending time with her family including her cat (Korra).
-Dr. Ali would like to sincerely thank her family, friends, and mentors for their continued support, guidance, and encouragement.
+Dr. Phan is originally from Vietnam and moved to Connecticut eight years ago.
+She earned her Bachelor of Science degree in Chemistry from Central Connecticut State University, followed by her Doctor of Pharmacy degree from the University of Connecticut.
+Her professional interests include cardiology, neurology, and investigational drug services.
+Upon completion of her PGY-1 pharmacy residency, Dr. Phan plans to pursue specialty residency training.
+Her long-term career goal is to practice as a board-certified specialist at an academic medical center, where she will have the opportunity to participate in research and precept pharmacy students and residents.
+In her spare time, she enjoys hiking, having long city walks, making handicrafts, and exploring new coffee shops.
+Dr. Phan would like to sincerely thank her family, friends, and mentors for their continued guidance, encouragement, and support.

 Links and Resources